 - aged 18 years and over and have needs that are compatible with the service provided

 - able to live independently and it is agreed that moving into extra care supported housing will help you to stay independent for as long as possible.

 These schemes are not designed to provide care and support to people with behaviours that challenge, for example substance misuse.

 If you are interested in applying for extra care supported housing, you can contact your social worker to discuss your situation.
 If you do not have an allocated social worker you will need to contact Tower Hamlets Connect.

 Your care plan

-The level of care you need will have been agreed and assessed with a Tower Hamlets social worker.
+The level of care you need will have been assessed and agreed with a Tower Hamlets social worker.

 Each referral will be assessed on an individual basis.
 The service provider will make sure that the individual’s needs can be met by the service already being provided by the scheme.